TomJDove/TomJDove/index.md

 </p>

 <p align="justify">
-I'm now back in Melbourne and looking for opportunities to apply my hard-earned skills to new and exciting problems.
+I'm now back in Melbourne and looking for opportunities to apply my unique blend of expertise to new and exciting problems.
 </p>

 # Portfolio